nhirschey/Example.fsdocs.2022B/docs/index.md

 <p>&#x1F389; - Party Popper</p>

-This is regular text introducing a tufte style blockquote.
+This is regular text introducing a [tufte-css](https://edwardtufte.github.io/tufte-css/) style blockquote.

 <blockquote class="tufte">F# gives you simplicity and succinctness like Python with correctness, robustness and performance beyond C# or Java.</blockquote>